datatrail-jhu/03_fileorganization/manuscript/02_whatismarkdown.md

 ### Headers

 Headers are straightforward, you simply add a # sign right before the text you want to make a header.
-Keep in mind the # must be on the beginning of a new line (no text before it).
+Keep in mind the # must be on the beginning of a new line (no text on the line before it).
 The more #'s you add before the text, the smaller the header will be.
 For example here are a list of headers you can use ordered from largest to smallest.

 ```
 # Largest